zikula/core/Refactoring for 3.0.md

 {{ 'welcome.message'|trans({'%userName%': 'John Smith'})|desc('Welcome %userName%!') }}
 ```

+### Translation domains
+Earlier we used the bundle name as translation domain.
+The new translation system uses different configurations for different bundles though.
+You are encouraged to use multiple translation domains now.
+They should cover different semantical topics and act as a context for translators, like for example `mail`, `messages`, `navigation`, `validators` and `admin`).

 ### About plural forms
 Here is an example using plural forms, advanced substitution and the `desc` filter:
 ```twig